 Segment — to split up a word into its individual phonemes in order to spell it, e.g. the word ‘cat’ has three phonemes: c-a-t

 VC, CVC, CCVC — the abbreviations for vowel-consonant, consonant-vowel-consonant, consonant-consonant-vowel-consonant, and are used to describe the order of letters in words, e.g. am, Sam, slam.

 School Music Lessons

-We have various music teachers who visit the school to teach a variety of different musical instruments, please click here for more details about the different teachers and what they offer.
+We also have music teachers who visit the school to teach a wide range of musical instruments, please click here for more details about the different teachers and what they can offer.